BARarch/open-resume/README.md

 I am developing a platform for cloud-based job application management.
 I thank you for connecting and hope we can work together!
 I have new features listed in the issues.

 ## NewsGaurd Notes
-I gathered some material from the NewsGuard job application.
+Gathered some material from the NewsGuard job application.
 ### Sample References
 /reference-materials-cover-letters/referenes-Quivers.md
 ### Sample Cover Letter for Journalism